Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 Lightning is built for:

-* Researcher who want to focus on research without worrying about the engineering aspects of it
+* Researchers who want to focus on research without worrying about the engineering aspects of it
 * ML Engineers who want to built reproducible pipelines
 * Data Scientists who want to try out different models for their tasks and build-in ML techniques
 * Educators who seek to study and teach Deep Learning with PyTorch